cncf/toc/process/project_milestones.md

 ## Graduation

 Graduation milestones are guiding points to highlight continuing success areas for highly mature project after they graduate.
 They are not requirements.
 Not all Graduated projects will achieve or perform these milestones, however many robust and mature projects will adopt these milestones as "regular business" to maintain the health and growth of the project and its community.
-* Project reviews it's governance process annually for improvements to improve clarity, consistency, and inclusivity
+* Project regularly updates its governance documentation to accurately reflect changes to processes, staffing, roles, and activities
 * Project has a well established and exercised contributor growth ladder or other community construct to "build the bench" of maintainers or project leaders
 * [Silver level](https://bestpractices.coreinfrastructure.org/en/criteria/1) of the [OpenSSF Best Practice Badge](https://bestpractices.coreinfrastructure.org/)
 * Project has an Adopters file and may record public production users and use cases
 * Project periodically evaluates their project health and practices.
   * Projects may leverage [CLOMonitor](https://clomonitor.io/) for this information
+* Project has demonstrated turnover in its leadership that showcases adherence to their governance
 * TBD - add more!